 It’s obviously unwise to contact management about every little conflict or interpersonal squabble.
 Annoying behaviors abound at work.
 But there are going to be intractable situations that you simply won’t be able to resolve on your own, as well as toxic people that are beyond reasoning with.
 If you’ve encountered a particularly prickly dilemma or a completely unreasonable (or unethical) colleague, don’t hesitate to loop in your boss or the human resources department.

 If you’re curious what other creatives do when dealing with difficult coworkers, here are more findings from our survey:

 Feel like you’re surrounded by office sharks and saboteurs?
-It might be time explore your career options.
-Start by visiting The Creative Group’s job search database.
+It might be time to explore your career options.
+Start by checking out our open jobs.